New York Court Records

 - The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites; hence, record availability may differ from official channels.
+Third-party sites are not government-sponsored; hence, record availability may differ from official channels.

 Getting a Traffic Ticket in New York

 A New York traffic ticket, also called a Uniform Traffic Ticket (UTT), can be either a handwritten note measuring 4 x 9 inches or a computer-generated long form measuring 8.5 x 11 inches.
 State Police officers use the long form and provide an additional page called a Supporting Deposition.
-This is a sworn statement from the ticketing officer describing the infraction, misdemeanor, or felony observed.
+This is a sworn statement from the ticketing officer describing the infraction, misdemeanor, or felony observed, which may include serious charges such as Felony Overspeeding in New York.

 A New York traffic ticket does not usually list a fine amount.
 It also does not explain where and how to pay the ticket.
 It has two check boxes (for guilty and not guilty pleas) and a court or TVB return address.
 After receiving a traffic ticket, the motorist may complete one of the two boxes and send it back to the address provided on or before the due date listed on the ticket (usually within 15 days of receiving the ticket).
 Failure to answer a traffic ticket will result in the suspension of your driver's license and could attract additional fines.

 Note that New York DMV does not handle parking tickets and pedestrian violations.
-These are handled by local courts and parking violation bureaus.
+Local courts and parking violation bureaus handle these.
 The local authority may contact the DMV if you fail to answer a parking ticket.
 The DMV may also suspend your vehicle registration or prevent its renewal for failure to answer or pay a parking ticket.

 What to Do When You Get a Traffic Ticket in New York